Dynatrace/ace-box/user-skel/ansible/roles/app-hipstershop/Readme.md

 # app-hipstershop

-This currated role can be used to deploy hipstershop demo application on the ACE-Box.
+This currated role can be used to deploy Hipstershop demo application on the ACE-Box.

 ## Using the role